hunorg/L-System-Studio/README.md

 ### Try it live

-You can try it out by visiting the live link:
+you can try it out by visiting the live link:

 [**L-System Studio Live**](https://rawcdn.githack.com/hunorg/L-System-Studio/eda53a47f51a30dc96c289c3a9dca4d55ae0ab46/index.html)

 ### Run locally

-If you'd like to set up the development environment and run the application locally, follow these steps:
+if you'd like to set up the development environment and run the application locally, follow these steps:

-1. Clone the repository:
+1. clone the repository:

 ```
 git clone https://github.com/hunorg/L-System-Studio.git
 ```

-2. Navigate to the project directory:
+2. navigate to the project directory:

 ```
 cd L-System-Studio